ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 <a name="set-subject" />
 #### 2.3.8 Change the tracker's subject with `setSubject`

-You can change the subject by creating a new Subject object and then calling:
+You can change the subject by creating a new `Subject` object and then calling:

 ```java
 tracker.setSubject(newSubject);
 ```

+See [Adding extra data: the Subject class](#add-data-subject) for more information on the `Subject`.

 [Back to top](#top)

 <a name="set-emitter" />
 #### 2.3.9 Change the tracker's emitter with `setEmitter`

-You can change the emitter by creating a new Emitter object and then calling:
+You can change the emitter by creating a new `Emitter` object and then calling:

 ```java
 tracker.setEmitter(newEmitter);